Mixing C and BCX Code

 $CCODE

-• CONST [OPTIONAL] When the $CCODE CONST directive is used, everything sandwiched between the $CCODE CONST and the terminating $CCODE statements is placed at the file scope level of the emitted "C" source in the 'User Defined Constants' section.
+When the $CCODE UDT directive is used, everything sandwiched between the $CCODE UDT and the terminating $CCODE statements is placed at the file scope level of the emitted C source in the 'User Defined Types And Unions' section.

 $CCODE UDT